GL0VGames/KnifeFight/README.md

 #### Field Dressing

 When you're bleeding heavily, it seems like a good idea to attempt to stop the it.
 Of course, you're in a knife fight, so you're probably going to just get cut again anyways.
 When you play a **Queen**, you swap the opponent's card for any card in your damage pile.
+The Queen and the swapped card are then discarded.

 #### Feint